jmeaston/tableaurcg/README.md

                 </header><!-- .elegante-post-header -->
                 <div class="elegante-post-content">

-                    <p>The main goal of this presentation is to help Rappi make an informed decision on the journey to becoming a data-driven company...</p>
+                    <p>The main goal of this page is to help your decision makers at your company make an informed decision on the journey to becoming a data-driven company.</p>
-                        <p>Our presentation has many topics and we will only cover the most important ones during the live presentation and there are many other topics available here on this hotsite to allow you to dig deeper for more details.</p>
+                        <p>My name is Julie Easton and I am a Solutions Engineer for Tableau's Retail unit.
+I have included topics and will only cover the most important ones during our discussions; however, there are many other topics available here that will allow you to dig deeper for more details.</p>
                     <h2 ><a href="index.html#embed" rel="bookmark">1 - Embedded - Building a data product</a></h2>
                     <h2 ><a href="index.html#maps" rel="bookmark">2 - Building Maps</a></h2>
                     <h2 ><a href="index.html#community" rel="bookmark">3 - Tableau Community</a></h2>